ChunduriAvinash16/Master-Spring-Boot3/README.md

 - Goal of Spring Boot is to help you build PRODUCTION-READY apps QUICKLY.
   - QUICKLY - Spring Initializr, Spring Boot Starter Projects, Spring Boot Auto Configuration, Spring Boot DevTools
   - PRODUCTION-READY - Logging, Profiles, ConfigurationProperties, Monitoring (Spring Boot Actuator)

+- To pass the request parameter we will use something call Model (ModelMap). then view pick the value by Expression Language(EL)
+# Acronym
+- JSP : Java Server Pages